LaiaMartinezMotis/Available-Licenses-Research/README.md

   </p>

 * Descriptive(Limited Protection): Marks thats describe a product, its characteristics, its elements or its qualities.
-People may be tempted to pick a brand name that descibes their company's game beacuse it will be easy for the costumers unerstant what the game is about, but that will allow the comptetidores to sell competing products with similar names.
+People may be tempted to pick a brand name that descibes their company's game beacuse it will be easy for the costumers understand what the game is about, but that will allow the competitors to sell competing products with similar names.

 <img src= "https://github.com/LaiaMartinezMotis/Available-Licenses-Research/blob/master/docs/descriptive%20trademark.jpg?raw=true" width="800" height="200">